The Best Cenotes in Tulum

 Cenote Car Wash, also known as Cenote Aktun-Ha, is located en route to Coba and 9 km west of Downtown Tulum.
 Thanks to its location, it is easy to reach this cenote without car rental.
 Just take the colectivo from Tulum to Coba and ask the driver to drop you off at the cenote.
 While close to Tulum, biking there is not recommended, as there is no bike lane.

-This stunning cenote is full of water lilies, which makes it one of the most breathtaking cenotes near Tulum.
+This stunning cenote is full of water lilies, which makes it the best cenote in Tulum for me.
 Schools of fish swim in the open area of the cenote, and if you are lucky, you can spot a freshwater turtle swimming among the water lilies.

-Thanks to the water lilies, it is the ideal cenote for swimming and snorkeling.
+Thanks to the water lilies, it is the ideal snorkeling cenotes Tulum.
 However, it is also popular amongst scuba divers.
 After all, it has a cavern section that can be explored by certified divers as long as they are accompanied by a certified guide.
 There is a jumping platform.

 In terms of facilities, there are toilets and changing rooms.
 There is also a booth where you can buy fresh lime juice.
 It is possible to store your valuables at the lockers on site.

 It is open daily from 8 AM to 5 PM.
-The current entry fee is 150 pesos for Mexican citizens and 200 pesos for international visitors.
+The current entry fee is 300 pesos per person.
 There is a camera fee of 150 pesos per camera and drone including GoPros.
 Life jackets can be rented for 30 pesos.

 Cenote Azul by Sally from Sally Sees